dj-wasabi/ansible-zabbix-agent/README.md

 So, you'll need one of those operating systems.. :-)

 When you want to automatically create the hosts in the webinterface, you'll need on your own machine the zabbix-api package.
 You can install this locally with the following command: `pip install zabbix-api`.
 This ansible role uses the modules from "Cove" found in this pull request: https://github.com/ansible/ansible-modules-extras/pull/44.
-So all credits goes to this huy!
+So all credits goes to this guy!